 Part of the mission of Mississippi College is to stimulate the intellectual development of students through the liberal arts and sciences.
 Physics is the science that seeks to describe the physical phenomena that are observed in the universe.
 It is broad ranging, essential to all the sciences, and typically divided into the following sub-fields: classical mechanics, electricity and magnetism, thermodynamics and statistical mechanics, modern physics, and quantum mechanics.
-The primary focus of this course is to further explore the fundamental concepts of electricity and magnetism, focusing primarily on the subject of electrostatics.
+The primary focus of this course is to further explore the fundamental concepts of classical mechanics, which describes the interactions between forces and matter.
 Students will develop problem solving skills and learn how to logically approach and evaluate a variety of physical situations related to this topic.